-SC 6-A - Octon-Malajon Block
+SC-6A - Octon-Malajon Block

 This is one of the first exploration areas in offshore Palawan.
 It includes about 165,000 hectares of relatively shallow water areas where a string of wells has found non-commercial oil accumulations in varied reservoir horizons.
-DOE granted in June 2009 the final 15-year extension of the SC-6A service contract.
+The Department of Energy (DOE) granted in June 2009 the final 15-year extension of the SC-6A service contract.

-In 2019, consortium operator Philodrill completed seismic interpretation and mapping works for the northern portion of the Octon-Malajon block, using recent and old SC 6A seismic data and subsurface data from the adjacent Galoc
+In 2019, consortium operator The Philodrill Corporation (Philodrill) completed seismic interpretation and mapping works for the northern portion of the Octon-Malajon block, using recent and old SC-6A seismic data and subsurface data from the adjacent Galoc oil field.